Legal Studies

 Upon completion of this course, the student will be able to:

-- differentiate between the role of the law office manager and the legal assistant.
+- differentiate between the role of the legal administrator and the paralegal.

 - apply basic principles of time and records management.